HyperspaceMadness/shaders_slang/bezel/shaders/HyperspaceMadness/___Mega Bezel Readme___.txt

             5 - PAR (The aspect ratio of the pixel resolution) 6 - Full (The screen will scale to the full viewport)

-[ASPECT]  Explicit Aspect Ratio --- Ratio used when Auto is chosen in [Aspect] Type is set to Explicit
+[ASPECT]  Explicit Aspect Ratio --- Ratio used when [Aspect] Type is set to Explicit or if Auto is chosen and no matching resolution can be found

 ------ [SCALING] -------------------------------------------------------------------------------------------

 [SCALING]  Int Scale Mode
             0 - Off, Use Non-Integer Scale
-            1 - Integer Scale On for the screen's for a horizontal aspect ratio this is the vertical axis If the aspect ratio is vertical integer scale is used for both horizontal and vertical axes 2 - Integer Scale on both axes
+            1 - ShortAxis Integer Scale On - for the viewport (monitor) in landscape mode this is the vertical axis If the screen/tube aspect ratio is vertical then integer scale is used for both horizontal and vertical axes 2 - Integer Scale on both axes

 [SCALING]  Int Scale Multiple Offset --- Adjusts the size of the screen by increasing the multiple of the core resolution (on both axes) when using integer scale, to make the screen larger or smaller